 The Clinic Inspection and Professional Visit includes a questionnaire on NZASA’s Standards of Acupuncture Practice, Code of Ethics and Codes of Safe Practice for Acupuncturists which all applicants must complete and submit at the time of the visit.
 The Clinic Inspection form can be viewed in a single document here.

-Applicants with an overseas qualification are required to go through special application procedures as described on the Registration page.
+Applicants with an overseas qualification are required to go through special application procedures as described on the Registered Membership page.

 Acupuncture brochures, history and follow-up forms, consent forms and other help are all available to NZASA members at minimal or no cost.
 These resources are available through the Members section or by contacting the Registrar.